 Apart from the above, Timaeus was Plato’s most influential work until the Renaissance.
 Very popular today is also Symposium on the nature of love, which should be read together with Phaedrus and Lysis.
 Cratylus is considered the first work to be written on philosophy of language.
 Phaedo gives an account of Socrate’s death and the mythic dimension of Plato’s thinking.

 Categories is the first of six works on logic called the Organon, which also includes Prior Analytics, the most influential work on logic until the 19th century.
 However, Aristotelian logic has been complemented.
 Aristotle has also an extensive work on natural philosophy, including On the Soul.
 Besides Rhetoric, the book Poetics was extremely influential in Western aesthetics until the 18th century.

 Metaphysics is arguably one of the most challenging books of Western philosophy.
 It consists of books of different quality arranged in no systematic way.
 Book V, however, is a useful glossary of Aristotle’s logic and theoretical vocabulary.
 It can be read as an introduction to his philosophy, preferably after the Categories.

 |Critique of Pure Reason||1|

 |Critique of Practical Reason||2|

 |Metaphysics of Morals||5|

-To understand philosophical thinking, your task is not simply to know who said what and when, but most importantly how something was said, how arguments are put forward.
+To understand philosophical thinking, your task is not simply to know who said what and when, but how something was said, how arguments are put forward.
 Logic will study the structure of arguments.
-It will help you to distinguish concludent arguments from arguments in which conclusions do not follow from assumed premises.
-An introduction to formal logic is extremely important in order to avoid basic errors.
+It will help you to distinguish conclusive arguments from fallacies.
+An introduction to formal logic is essential in order to avoid basic errors.